xpqz/dyalog-docs/language-reference-guide/docs/system-commands/ed.md

 ```

 Objects specified in `nms` that cannot be edited are silently ignored.
-Objects qualified with a namespace path  (e.g. `a.b.c.foo`) are silently ignored if the namespace does not exist.
+Objects qualified with a namespace path  (for example, `a.b.c.foo`) are silently ignored if the namespace does not exist.